 We have decided to introduce reading and writing in Spanish at the same time as S starts school here in the UK.
 Both languages share an alphabet and many of the letters have the same or similar sounds.
 Having researched the advantages and disadvantages we think learning to read and write in both Spanish and English at the same time will help reinforce key literacy skills and do not feel S will be any more confused, than he is currently using both languages on a daily basis depending on the situation.

 S will be starting school in September.
 Here in the UK children start in the reception class at primary school at 4-5 years old and this is when they formally start to learn to read and write.
-S loves books and he’s excited about being about to read stories to his little sister.
+S loves books and he’s excited about being able to read stories to his little sister.

-I thought I’d share with you some resources I’ve been exploring to start us on this journey of learning learning to read and write, both in Spanish and English.
+I thought I’d share with you some resources I’ve been exploring to start us on this journey of learning to read and write, both in Spanish and English.
 I am interested in both online materials in the form of ebooks, videos and apps, and real books and activities for supporting the process of learning to read and write.

 ENGLISH (majority language)